jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 cat

 : This command is used to display the content of a file to the screen.
 Technically created to concatenate two files but will accept "nothing" as one input and concatenate nothing plus a filename content and output it to the screen.
 There are lengthy articles discussing if this is the [correct method or a superlative way](http://stackoverflow.com/questions/11710552/useless-use-of-cat "UUoC").
-We will use it through out the textbook because of readability and common usage acceptance.  __Usage examples:__
+We will use it through out the textbook because of readability and common usage acceptance.

 ```bash
 cat /etc/apache2/sites-available/000-default